 Master of Engineering Leadership in Integrated Water Management (MEL)

 Water is a strategic resource, and access to clean and secure water is essential for human wellbeing.
 Demand for better water systems has resulted in the pressing need for people with the technical skills to develop practical solutions in areas that include water treatment, monitoring tools, information technologies, efficient water use and reuse, and novel biotechnologies.

-The Master of Engineering Leadership (MEL) in Integrated Water Management is an intensive one-year degree program that will enable you to spearhead initiatives focused on water use, treatment, research and protection.
-The project-based curriculum covers all stages of the industry value chain.
-Graduates will explore advanced engineering theories, interdisciplinary knowledge and real-world applications.
-While 60 per cent of your classes will focus on your technical specialization, the remaining 40 per cent are leadership development courses that will enhance your business, communication and people skills.
+The MEL is a 12-month degree starting in January.
+While 70 per cent of your Integrated Water Management courses will focus on your technical specialization, the remaining 30 per cent are leadership development courses that will enhance your business, communication and people skills.
 Delivery of the management and leadership courses are in partnership with UBC's Sauder School of Business.
 Please contact us if you would like to find out more about the MEL in Integrated Water Management.

 What makes the program unique?

 It only takes 12 months to complete the program and get an MEL degree.
 Starting in January, in the Integrated Water Management program, you will: